JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

     - Histograms

-  - Features and target summary:
+  - Features and Target Summary:

+    -